-The Museum’s outreach programs serve the community as a vehicle for social change and civic engagement by providing arts exposure and enrichment to underserved residents of Polk County.
+The Polk Museum of Art’s outreach programs serve the community as a vehicle for social change and civic engagement by providing arts exposure and enrichment to underserved residents of Polk County.
 These programs are designed in response to community need and attempt to elevate the appreciation of arts and culture, expand core community knowledge arenas, improve academic achievement and inspire new avenues of artistic expression.
-Targeting an array of populations throughout the community, PMoA’s outreach initiative strives to touch lives and affect positive change.
+Targeting an array of populations throughout the community, PMA’s outreach initiative strives to touch lives and affect positive change.

 Outreach programs include:

 - Creative Play Preschool Program